 This is probably the most well know step of the entire book scanning process.
 In this phase, you either use a specialized professional book scanner, an ADF scanner or your average multifunction device.
 Page by page, you create a digital copy of each book, outputing the images to PDF, TIFF or Jpeg file formats.

 Of course, there are different settings to choose from, such as resolution, color or black and white, book size and other various characteristics based on the original book or desired output form.
+There are numerous blog posts on the web looking in depth at each of these varieties of settings.

 Non destructive book scanning